 Important Scholarship Information for

-UCM Red & Black Scholarships, Non-Resident Scholar Awards and Second Generation Grants are awarded to qualifying incoming freshmen who are admitted to UCM by the December 1, 2013 priority consideration deadline as regularly-admitted freshmen.
+UCM Red & Black Scholarships, Non-Resident Scholar Awards and Second Generation Grants are awarded to qualifying incoming freshmen who are admitted to UCM by the December 1, 2014 priority consideration deadline as regularly-admitted freshmen.
 These scholarships are limited in number.
-If scholarship funds are still available to award after December 1, 2013, qualifying students will be awarded on a first-come basis (based on date admitted to UCM) until the scholarship funds are depleted.
+If scholarship funds are still available to award after December 1, 2014, qualifying students will be awarded on a first-come basis (based on date admitted to UCM) until the scholarship funds are depleted.
 Recipients will be notified by mail at their home address.
-For Fall 2014 qualifying students will be awarded through May1, 2014.

 - UCM freshmen scholarship eligibility criteria is available by clicking here .